laharms01/data146_repository/project5_P1.md

 Unstandardized R^2: 0.8248920211
 Standardized R^2:   0.8251763126

 Again, the ridge regression is shown to be quite similar to the linear in terms of R^2 values.
-Whereas all the models had an R^2 around 0.75 when WealthC was the target, now the value seems to be higher at around 0.825.
 Standardized and unstandardized values are also very close.

 Lasso Regression:

-Unstandardized R^2:
+Unstandardized R^2: 0.82518588232
-Standardized R^2:
+Standardized R^2:   0.82477660702

+The results followed precedent.
+All three models share a similar R^2 value when WealthI is the target.
+Whereas all the models had an R^2 around 0.75 when WealthC was the target, now the value seems to be higher at around 0.825.
+This would indicate that setting WealthI as the target generates a better model to approximate the data, although the large values of MSE must be considered to fully claim this.